Healthcare technology startups have come to the forefront over the past year and will continue to dominate public interest for several years to come.

 Total funding: $292m

 Birdie is a digital caretech company focused on elderly care at home.
 Birdie aims to provide holistic and tailored preventive care for seniors to age confidently in their own homes.
 Birdie’s platform helps care providers plan, monitor, and assess patients digitally.
 Birdie also helps to reduce administrative costs and enables carer check-ins and medication-related notifications.
+Ensuring the well-being of seniors at home also involves considering the right insurance for home health care, which provides an added layer of security and peace of mind for both caregivers and families.

 Abeed Mohamed, Gwen Le Calvez, Max Parmentier, Rajiv Tanna